 - Ensure they wait by standing 10 feet from the road.
 Show them exactly what to do and what not to do.

-- Introduce your kids to their driver and make sure they are comfortable with them.
+- Introduce your kids to their driver and make sure they don’t speak too softly in school.

 - Teach them to walk in front of the bus at all times.

 - If they drop something, make sure they alert the driver.
 They should never run in the middle of a street to pick something up.

 - Make sure they leave home with all their laces tied and wayward strings tucked into their pockets.